davedelong/DDMathParser/README.markdown

     NSLog(@"%@", [e evaluateWithSubstitutions:nil evaluator:nil error:&error]);

 Useful for specifying a custom parser or custom operator associativities, specifying variables, or specifying a custom evaluator.

+## Precision

+`DDMathParser` strives to be as precise as reasonable, often at the cost of performance.
+Almost all of the functions used in expression evaluation are implemented in terms of `NSDecimal` structs, with a couple of exceptions:

+- Raising a number to a negative or non-integral power
+- Taking the factorial of a negative or non-integral number
+- Logarithmic functions: `log`, `log2`, `ln`, `exp`, etc

+In these cases, the numbers are converted to `doubles` and then are computed with the built-in functions.
+It is conceivable that this may change in the future.
+All other functions, including square- and nth-roots, the trigonometric functions, standard deviation, etc, are all implemented with NSDecimal functions.

 ## Compatibility